 Willamette Valley Oregon, USA Travel Guide

 Public transportation within the Willamette Valley mainly covers individual city systems.
-These systems serve cities and immediate surrounding areas but usually do not connect the numerous wineries in rural areas.
+These systems serve cities and immediate surrounding areas but usually do not connect the plentiful wineries in rural areas.
 Portland's TriMet system is extensive, including MAX light rail and buses.
 Salem has Cherriots buses, and Corvallis operates the fare-less Corvallis Transit System (CTS).
 Eugene and Springfield are served by Lane Transit District (LTD) buses.
 Find route maps on respective transit agency websites.

 Ticketing varies: Portland uses the Hop Fastpass card, while Salem and Eugene accept single fares or day passes (cash aboard buses).
 Corvallis is free.
 Hours typically run from 6 AM to midnight, with reduced weekend service.
-Most systems are wheelchair available and ADA compliant.
+Most systems provide wheelchair available and ADA compliant.

 Public transit does not connect rural wineries.